nicotine-plus/nicotine-plus/README.md

 # Nicotine+

 Nicotine+ is a graphical client for the [Soulseek](https://www.slsknet.org/news/) peer-to-peer file sharing network.

-It is an attempt to keep [Nicotine](https://web.archive.org/web/20150720173459/http://nicotine.thegraveyard.org/) working with the latest libraries, kill bugs, keep current with the Soulseek protocol, and add some new features that users want and/or need.
+Nicotine+ aims to be a pleasant, Free and Open Source (FOSS) alternative to the official Soulseek client, providing additional functionality while keeping current with the Soulseek protocol.

 [Screenshots](files/screenshots/SCREENSHOTS.md)